carbon-language/carbon-lang/clang/docs/analyzer/developer-docs/DebugChecks.rst

 These checkers are used to dump the results of various infrastructural analyses to stderr.
-Some checkers also have "view" variants, which will display a graph using a 'dot' format viewer (such as Graphviz on OS X) instead.
+Some checkers also have "view" variants, which will display a graph using a 'dot' format viewer (such as Graphviz on macOS) instead.

 - debug.DumpCallGraph, debug.ViewCallGraph: Show the call graph generated for
   the current translation unit.
 This is used to determine the order in which to